CipherShi/MONGODB_REPLICA_SETUP/README.md

 ...
 >
 ```
-Initialize replica set on node1 by running below command:
+Initialize replica set on node1(Only run this on the PRIMARY node) by running below command:
 ```
 rs.initiate()
 ```